zy035c/utyuublog/README.md

 # utyuu-blog: my personal website & blog

-I'm learning React and building a bunch of web services.
+Tech: React.js + Springboot + Maven + MySQL(Docker) + ?nginx?
-All stuff are going to be hosted at utyuucali.co
+Finally All stuff are going to be hosted at utyuucali.co

 For tentative, the project is hosted on https://zy035c.github.io/utyuublog/